 Patient registration for the COVID-19 vaccine is not available at this time.
-When we are able to vaccinate patients, vaccines will be offered to a limited number of eligible patients through a lottery.
-Lottery enrollment is automatic.
+Vaccines are being distributed to eligible patients through a lottery.
 You do not need to take action to be added to the pool and do not need to call us to confirm your eligibility.
 You will get a message through MyChart, texts, and/or a telephone call when the lottery determines it is your turn to schedule a vaccination appointment.

 COVID-19 vaccines are safe, effective and the fastest way to bring an end to this global pandemic.
 We understand you may have questions, and we will do our best to provide you with information and updates as we learn more about the vaccine’s rollout to our patients and the South Side community.
 Here is what you need to know about the COVID-19 vaccination program for UChicago Medicine patients:

-- Public health agencies have granted us permission to provide COVID-19 vaccines to limited groups of people.
+- The Chicago Department of Public Health (CDPH) has granted us permission to provide COVID-19 vaccines to limited groups of people.
 We must follow their instructions.
 At our main hospital in Hyde Park, we are now allowed to vaccinate:

 - Current patients who are 65 years and older.